General Structure and Miscellaneous Utilities

 package.
 Other folders are mainly for automatic tests and documentation.

-KQCircuits code is divided into the kqcircuits and
+KQCircuits code is divided into the kqcircuits,

-scripts folders in klayout_package/python.
+folders in klayout_package/python.

-in the ~/.klayout
+kqcircuits_scripts and kqcircuits_requirements in the ~/.klayout or ~/KLayout folder.

-folder contains all the KQCircuits PCell classes and many
+The kqcircuits folder contains all the KQCircuits PCell classes and many

 other modules used by them or by scripts.
 Folders directly under

-containing PCell classes correspond to different PCell
+kqcircuits containing PCell classes correspond to different PCell

 libraries such as elements, chips, or test structures.

-folder contains macros to be run in KLayout GUI and
+The scripts folder contains macros to be run in KLayout GUI and

 scripts for generating simulation files or mask files.
 The files there are in